Kilt

-Although the kilt is most often worn by men on formal occasions and at Highland games and other sports events, it has also been adapted as an item of informal male clothing, returning to its roots as an everyday garment.
+Although the kilt is most often worn by men on formal occasions and at Highland games and other sporting events, it has also been adapted as an item of informal male clothing, returning to its roots as an everyday garment.
 Kilts are now made for casual wear in a variety of materials.
 Alternative fastenings may be used and pockets inserted to avoid the need for a sporran.
 Kilts have also been adopted as female wear for some sports.

 History

 The kilt first appeared as the great kilt, the breacan or belted plaid, during the 16th century.
 The filleadh mòr or great kilt was a full-length garment whose upper half could be worn as a cloak draped over the shoulder, or brought up over the head.
 A version of the filleadh beag (philibeg), or small kilt (also known as the walking kilt), similar to the modern kilt was invented by an English Quaker from Lancashire named Thomas Rawlinson some time in the 1720s.
 He felt that the belted plaid was "cumbrous and unwieldy", and his solution was to separate the skirt and convert it into a distinct garment with pleats already sewn, which he himself began making.
 His associate, Iain MacDonnell, chief of the MacDonnells of Inverness, also began making it, and when clansmen employed in logging, charcoal manufacture and iron smelting saw their chief making the new apparel, they soon followed making the kilt.
 From there its making use spread "in the shortest space" amongst the Highlanders, and even amongst some of the Northern Lowlanders.
 It has been suggested there is evidence that the philibeg with unsewn pleats was made from the 1690s.
+The kilt's design continued to evolve over the centuries, adapting to practical needs.